bondy-io/bondy_docs/docs/reference/http_api/api_gateway.md

       description: A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.
 ---
 # HTTP API Gateway
-Bondy HTTP API Gateway acts as a reverse proxy by accepting incoming REST API actions and translating them into WAMP actions over a Realm's procedures and topics.
+Bondy API Gateway is a reverse proxy that lets you manage, configure, and route requests to your WAMP APIs and also to external HTTP APIs.
+This allows to integrate Bondy into an existing HTTP API ecosystem.